Commercial Building Types

 Owners usually get the best value from office building construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-2. Shell, System, And Finish Procurement
+2. Shell, System, And Finish Procurement With City Of Georgetown Permit Coordination

-3. Office Field Execution And Commissioning
+3. Office Field Execution, MEP Commissioning, And Common-area Quality Control

-4. Occupancy Turnover And Post-completion Corrections
+4. Occupancy Turnover, Technology Activation, And Post-completion Correction Management

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.